AlbertZhangHIT/SRGAN/README.md

 # SRGAN
 A PyTorch implementation of SRGAN based on CVPR 2017 paper [Photo-Realistic Single Image Super-Resolution Using a Generative Adversarial Network](https://arxiv.org/abs/1609.04802).
+I forked it from [leftthomas/SRGAN]() and updated it for the new release PyTorch 0.4.

 ## Requirements
 - [Anaconda](https://www.anaconda.com/download/)